Kevin Knight on Understanding The Law Business Podcast

 Posted: November 1, 2011

 I interviewed Kevin Knight at the IWF Centre for my High School project.

 Kevin is a wrestler and trainer at IWF (Independent Wrestling Federation).

 When did you start training to wrestle?

-I was working as a radio station sportscaster and the NWA (National Wrestling Alliance) came to town
+It was in 1996, I was working as a radio station sportscaster and the NWA (National Wrestling Alliance) came to town

 and had an angle with The Iron Sheik and myself as the radio host where I was trying to swing his Persian

 Clubs.
 So I trained from that point on.
 After that, I opened the IWF to continue my training.

 When did you open the IWF?

 stayed here ever since.

 When did you start training

 I opened the school in 1999

 help kids with their dreams.

 I know that there

 have been a lot of famous wrestlers who taught classes here, can you name a few?

 We had Ricky Steamboat, The Honky Tonk Man, JBL, Dr. Tom Prichard and Tito Santana.
 JBL and The Honky Tonk